microsoft/PowerPlatformConnectors/independent-publisher-connectors/Placedog/readme.md

 ### Get a pupper - set width and height
 Request a pupper with a set width and height, both between 1 and 1000.

-### Get a pupperino - set width and height with filter
+### Get a woofer - set width and height with filter
-Request a pupperino with a filter and set width and height, both between 1 and 1000.
+Request a woofer with a filter and set width and height, both between 1 and 1000.

 ## Known Issues and Limitations
 The random query parameter (?random) will require custom code as it passes no value.
 This will be added in the future.